kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### PolicyReport CRD Filter

-Filter processed PolicyReport resources by namespace - you can either define an include or exclude list of namespaces with wildacard support.
+Filter processed PolicyReport resources by namespace - you can either define an include or exclude list of namespaces with wildcard support.
 See [report filter](/core/09-report-filter) for details.

 ```yaml
 # Filter PolicyReport resources to process